sulincix/debian-subsystem/Readme.md

 make install_pam
 # enable module
 echo -e "auth\toptional\tpam_lsl.so" >> /etc/pam.d/system-auth
-# Note: system-auth file name may different on your system.
+# Note: The file name may vary on your system.
 ```

 ## How to use